uber-go/guide/style.md

 </td></tr>
 <tr><td>

-`m` is created without a size hint; there may be more allocations at assignment time.
+`m` is created without a size hint; the map will resize dynamically, causing multiple allocations as it grows.

 </td><td>